TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optimizing_applications_with_mcu_sdk.md

 Interrupt Request (IRQ)

 The nIRQ is an input to the processor core, a low signal on the nIRQ input causes the processor to take the IRQ exception, if not masked.
-On the Sitara MCU’s the nIRQ pin is connected to the VIM.
+On the Sitara MCU’s the nIRQ is connected to the VIM.
 It is usually used as “general-purpose” interrupt line and interrupt dispatching is usually handled by the VIM.
 The Cortex-R5 processor offers a so called VIC port to supply the interrupt vector address directly to the processor, in order to reduce interrupt latency for IRQ’s.